vsputta/Data-Driven-Solutions-for-Retail-Optimization-through-SQL/README.md

 ## **Objective**

 The primary objective of this project is to showcase SQL proficiency through complex queries that address real-world e-commerce business challenges.
-The analysis covers various aspects of e-commerce operations, including:
+The analysis covers various aspects of e-commerce/retail operations, including:
+- Sales trends
 - Customer behavior
-- Sales trends
 - Inventory management
 - Payment and shipping analysis
 - Forecasting and product performance